kleinstuff/ansible-cron/README.md

 ansible-cron
 =========

-Simple cron control based on jinja template and a for that looks for a dict variable.
+Simple cron control based on jinja template and a for loop that looks for a list variable with all the jobs.
+This role was made to be as simple as possible to migrate crontab files to Ansible.

 Requirements
 ------------